2024 Best Research and Development Management Schools in the New England Region

 Research and Development Management isn't the most popular major in the world, but it's not the least popular either.
 To be more precise it ranks #802 in popularity out of 1506 majors in the country.
 So, you may have to do some digging around to find quality schools that offer the degree program.
 This list can help with that.

 College Factual looked at 2 colleges and universities when compiling its 2024 Best Research and Development Management Schools in the New England Region ranking.
-Combined, these schools handed out 33 degrees in research and development management to qualified students.
+When you put them all together, these colleges and universities awarded 42 degrees in research and development management during the 2021-2022 academic year.

 When choosing the right school for you, it's important to arm yourself with all the facts you can.
 To that end, we've created a number of major-specific rankings, including this Best Research and Development Management Schools in the New England Region list to help you make the college decision.